Welcome from the Tourism Information Service at Cabrera de Mar. This audioguide will show you the highlights of the city.

 Burriac Castle (Nº5)

-The castle, on the top of Burriac Mountain, belonged to the Counts of Barcelona.
+The castle you can visit with the audioguide, on the top of Burriac Mountain, belonged to the Counts of Barcelona.
 They granted it to the Castellvell family and they in turn let it to the knights who borrowed the name of the castle chapel’s patron saint, which also gave its name to Sant Vicenç.

 Burriac communicated with the neighbouring castles of La Roca, Dosrius, Bell-lloc and Mata Tower, or Mataró Castle which no longer exists, by means of smoke or fire signals.
 Nearly all roads, also from the same Iberian era, passed close by.